juanfonsecasolis-automation/specflowKarthickCourse-linux-gl/README.md

 # Limitations
 * The steps skeleton is not implemented automatically as in VS.

+# Contract testing
+Composed of three layers:
+* Unit testing (fast, reliable)
+* Integration testing (slow, not reliable)
+* End-to-end testing (slow, not reliable)

+Contract testing applicable when two components need to comunicate each other (consumer vs. provider).

+## PACT
+A consumer-driven contract testing tool

 # References
 1. Learn Dash Academy.
 Setting up Specflow on a dotnet core project using Visual Studio code with LInux OS.
 [URL](https://testautomation.org/setting-up-specflow-on-a-dotnet-core-project-using-visual-studio-code-with-linux-os/)